averynortonsmith/HTMLViews/README.md

 `data-view-setview="parent[n]|variable=value"` or `data-view-setview="parent[n]:variable"`
 Sets the view of an element's ancestor, where n is degrees of separation. `parent[1]` is the parent, `parent[2]` the grandparent, etc.

-Using relative views, we can reengineer our dropdown elements so that they don't interfere with the other views in a page:
+Using relative views, we can re-engineer our dropdown menus so that they don't interfere with the other views in a page:
 ```html
 <!-- dropdown menu using boolean views -->
 <div data-view-hoverview="this:dropdown">